liuyaduo/MIT-simple-db/lab2.md

 Recall that SimpleDB OpIterator classes implement the operations of the relational algebra.
 You will now implement two operators that will enable you to perform queries that are slightly more interesting than a table scan.

-* *Filter*: This operator only returns tuples that satisfy a `Predicate` that is specified as part of its constructor.
+* *Filter*: This operator only returns tuples that satisfy a `Predicate` （谓词）that is specified as part of its constructor.
   Hence, it filters out any tuples that do not match the predicate.

 * *Join*: This operator joins tuples from its two children according to a `JoinPredicate` that is passed in as part of